LiyaoTang/My-Notes/General-Tips.md

       1. `.send()` needs synchronization - sender's one-time try, success or error

          $\Rightarrow$ `send` NOT designed as blocking call for sender $\Rightarrow$ receiver should wait in rendezvous

+    - concurrency analysis

+      1. thread concurrency achieved (actually at control-flow level)

+         $\Rightarrow$ no scheduler nor any runtime environment guarantee but active `yield`

+      2. can be parallel from OS view: OS running syscalls while other python control flow running

   - Coroutine are Task (fake concurrency due to GIL - control flow level concurrency)